HD60Hz/squad-lab1-store/README.md

 ``load_products`` returns a generator (kind of iterator) that will yield one product at time and thus saving some memory in the case of CSV (JSON require loading all file content to have a valid and deserializable string)

-### Persistance of store inventory
+### Persistence of store inventory
-Let's specify a simple workflow for the persistance and loading of the store inventory.
+Let's specify a simple workflow for the persistence and loading of the store inventory.
 We will assume that when a store is created (storify is started) it will automatically load its inventory from the file database.
 No need for the initial/provided inventory.
-On the other hand we will assume, and this is for simplicity purposes, that exiting the REPL with trigger the persistance of all the inventory
+On the other hand we will assume, and this is for simplicity purposes, that exiting the REPL will trigger the persistance of all the inventory

 ```python
 class Store: